bharathkrishnan/bharathkrishnan.github.com/JohnDoerr.md

-# John Doerr:  Books Read 1 / 1
+# John Doerr:  Books Read 1 / 1, Avg Rating: 2.0 :star: :star:

 ## ![Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs](https://covers.openlibrary.org/b/isbn/9780525536222-S.jpg) Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs
 *[John Doerr](../JohnDoerr)*